home-assistant/home-assistant.io/source/_integrations/fritzbox.markdown

 ha_config_flow: true
 ---

-The [AVM FRITZ!DECT](https://en.avm.de/products/fritzdect/) integration for Home Assistant allows you to integrate the FRITZ!DECT devices like switches, sensors and thermostats.
+The AVM FRITZ!SmartHome integration for Home Assistant allows you to integrate [FRITZ!DECT](https://en.avm.de/products/fritzdect/) devices like switches, sensors and thermostats.

 There is currently support for the following device types within Home Assistant: